zanreal-labs/legal/en/legal/information-security-policy.md

 This policy applies to:

-- All ZanReal Labs employees, contractors, and third-party personnel
+- All ZanReal employees, contractors, and third-party personnel
-- All information systems, networks, and devices owned or operated by ZanReal Labs
+- All information systems, networks, and devices owned or operated by ZanReal
-- All customer data and personal information processed by ZanReal Labs
+- All customer data and personal information processed by ZanReal
-- All third-party services and cloud infrastructure used by ZanReal Labs
+- All third-party services and cloud infrastructure used by ZanReal
-- All physical and virtual assets containing or processing ZanReal Labs information
+- All physical and virtual assets containing or processing ZanReal information

 ## Governance and Responsibilities